 Best HD Screen Recorders

 This lightweight HD screen recorder for PC is handling heavy duty work!
-ScreenRec is a beautifully simple screen recorder with no watermark that has the strength and capacity to record full HD games or other technically demanding tasks.
+ScreenRec is a beautifully simple screen recorder with no watermark and webcam recording software that has the strength and capacity to record full HD games or other technically demanding tasks.
 It records up to 120 frames per second and saves all of your video in universal MP4 format.
 This allows your videos to be viewed in stunning HD on any device.

 What’s more is that your video files can be saved to your own private cloud, allowing for secure, easy access and personal downloading.
 Thanks to the automatic MP4 compression, the file sizes are smaller than most, so you don’t have to essentially watch paint dry as your videos take forever to upload.